These Photos are courtesy of Underthissun, copyright Halaqah Photobase, Photography Owen 'Alik Shahadah & Betelihem Zelealem

 LOCATION: Somalia, Djibouti, Ethiopia, , and Kenya

-RELIGION: Exclusively Islamic
+RELIGION: Exclusively Muslim

 Languages: Somali, Arabic, Swahili.
 Cushitic branch of the Afro-Asiatic (formerly Hamito-Semitic) family